BBBaden-Moodle-userscripts/What-is-my-approximate-grade/README.md

 # What is my approximate grade?
 UserScript

-This user script, named "What is my approximate grade?", is designed to calculate and display an approximate grade based on the points achieved in a Moodle quiz review.
+This user script is designed to calculate and display an approximate grade based on the points achieved in a Moodle quiz review.
 It adds a new row to the quiz summary table, showing the calculated grade.

 ## Features